ManticoreGamesInc/platform-documentation/src/getting_started/troubleshooting.md

 - Foreign Country / Bad Connection: “An existing connection was forcibly closed by the remote host”
     - No re-attempt to resume or restart a failed download in the Launcher, this is a known issue.
 Please report it to the [Discord](https://discord.gg/85k8A7V)!

+### Documentation Site

+- If you have the chrome extension "uMatrix", you should turn off the entire extension to watch video embeds on this site.
+Whitelisting the site for that extension does not fix this issue.